 "Off" time can last anywhere from 15 minutes to several hours, depending on your current medication dosage.
 Talk to your doctor if you've noticed that your symptoms, such as tremors, return before it's time for your next dose.
 There are a few adjustments that can help, including increasing your dosage, changing medications, and adjusting protein intake.

 One reason patients sometimes delay levodopa treatment is because of its side effects — particularly dyskinesia, or uncontrolled movements that can look like fidgeting, writhing, wriggling, head bobbing, or body swaying.
 Dyskinesia is a side effect of long-term use of levodopa, not a symptom itself.
 Other levodopa side effects include low blood pressure, nausea, and confusion.

 If you're experiencing dyskinesia, talk with your doctor.
 Adjusting your dose or using an extended-release form of levodopa can help reduce dyskinesia.
 Your doctor may also prescribe extended-release amantadine, which is approved to treat dyskinesia.
 Some patients who experience severe dyskinesia also consider deep brain stimulation (DBS) surgery.

-Should I avoid taking levodopa for Parkinson's?
+Should I avoid taking levodopa for Parkinson's disease?

-Some people with Parkinson's put off taking levodopa to delay its eventual side effects.
-Parkinson's is different for everyone, and it's important to talk about your treatment options with a doctor before making a decision on your treatment course.
+Some people with Parkinson's disease put off taking levodopa to delay its eventual side effects.
+Parkinson's disease is different for everyone, and it's important to talk about your treatment options with a doctor before making a decision on your treatment course.

 Parkinson's clinical trials are currently researching potential new options for treating a range of Parkinson's symptoms and side effects, including "off" time.
 If you're interested in volunteering, answer a few questions to see if you may qualify for clinical trials near you.